FrankWhoee/GeneticAlgorithmToFindAPhrase/README.md

 3. Make sure you have java by typing `java -version`.
 To download java, go here: https://www.java.com/en/download/help/linux_x64_install.xml
 4. Type `java -jar GeneticAlgo.jar`
 5. A UI should pop up.
 Modify the settings if you want, then click "Run".
 The default settings are recommended.
+6. If you want to use capital letters, numbers, or symbols, you should click "Benchmark" to see where your computer is at to get a better performance projection.
-6. After the program finishes running, it should display `PROGRESS:[✓] [100% ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇]`
+7. After the program finishes running, it should display `PROGRESS:[✓] [100% ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇]`
-7. It should also display `Program ended.`
+8. It should also display `Program ended.`

 **For Windows Users**
 1. Open up the Terminal by right-clicking on the Start Button.